nwtime/lptpmgmtwww/content/en/documentation/readme.md

 You can use the `defer` statment for the releasing, if the release is due in the same function.

-As Go does not provide destructors, `MessageBuilder` is not a class and it does not call `message.clearData()` once it is removed.
-You are advised to call `message.clearData()` once you build the message, and do not plan any further use with the send TLV.

 > Note: as Go syntax is stricter, you may need to update your code with small fixes when you build with a newer version of the Go wrapper of the library.
-The C++ library does sustain backward compatible, yet Go wrapper does not and may break!
+We do our best to retain backward compatible with the C++ library, but **NOT** with the Go wrapper, which may break!

 ***